-Article 177 (M5) (M6) Application
+Article 177 Application

-- 1. An application shall contain: - (a) the name and address of the applicant; - (b) particulars of the status and address of the applicant's representative; - (c) the name of the Office against which the action is brought; - (d) the subject matter of the proceedings, the pleas in law and arguments relied on and a summary of those pleas in law; - (e) the form of order sought by the applicant. - 2.
-Where the applicant was not the only party to the proceedings before the Board of Appeal of the Office, the application shall also contain the names of all the parties to those proceedings and the addresses which they had given for the purposes of notifications.

-- 3. The contested decision of the Board of Appeal shall be appended to the application.
+- 1. An application shall contain: - (a) the name and address of the applicant; - (b) particulars of the status and address of the applicant's representative; - (c) the name of the Office against which the action is brought; - (d) the subject-matter of the proceedings, the pleas in law and arguments relied on and a summary of those pleas in law; - (e) the form of order sought by the applicant. - 2.
+Where the applicant was not the only party to the proceedings before the Board of Appeal of the Office, the application shall also contain the names of all the parties to those proceedings and the addresses which they had given for the purposes of notifications. - 3.
+The contested decision of the Board of Appeal shall be appended to the application.
 The date on which the applicant was notified of that decision must be indicated. - 4.
-An application made by a legal person governed by private law shall be accompanied by proof of that person's existence in law (extract from the register of companies, firms or associations or any other official document). - 5.
+An application made by a legal person governed by private law shall be accompanied by recent proof of that person's existence in law (extract from the register of companies, firms or associations or any other official document). - 5.
 The application shall be accompanied by the documents referred to in Article 51(2) and (3). - 6.
-If an application does not comply with paragraph 2, the Registrar may prescribe a reasonable time limit within which the applicant is to put the application in order, if the circumstances so justify.
-If an application does not comply with paragraphs 3 to 5, the Registrar shall prescribe a reasonable time limit within which the applicant is to put the application in order.
-If the applicant fails to put the application in order within the time limit prescribed, the General Court shall decide whether the non-compliance with the procedural requirement renders the appeal formally inadmissible.
+Article 77 shall apply. - 7.
+If an application does not comply with paragraphs 2 to 5, the Registrar shall prescribe a reasonable time-limit within which the applicant is to put the application in order.
+If the applicant fails to put the application in order within the time-limit prescribed, the General Court shall decide whether the non-compliance with that procedural requirement renders the application formally inadmissible.